zielu92/zielu92/README.md

 ### <div align="center">I'm Michał, a PHP Laravel and Vue.js developer 👨‍💻 I am here since 2016  🚀</div>

-- 🌱 I'm currently working with Laravel 9 framework.
+- 🌱 I'm currently working with Laravel 10/11 framework.

 - 🧠 ML, AI, and game dev are also the fields in which I am interested in

-- 👨‍🎓 I graduated from KMUTT

 <br/>